 The Google Drive scam offers some key learning opportunities for enterprises:

-Fraudsters can weaponize push notifications, just like email and SMS messages.
-It’s important to be skeptical of unusual push notifications the same way you would be if you received any unsolicited online chat, email, or SMS message.
+Fraudsters can weaponize push notifications just as quickly as they can email and SMS messages.
+This means it’s crucial to be cautious of opening unusual push notifications like you would unsolicited email or SMS messages.

-One of the messages sent by the cyber criminals claimed that the recipient had won a prize.
-Any email or SMS message that claims you’ve won a competition you didn’t sign up for is most likely a scam.
+In some of the messages, cyber criminals claimed the recipient had won a prize.
+Be wary of any email or SMS message that claims you’ve won a competition you didn’t sign up for, as it’s most likely a scam.

-The fraudsters wrote many of the Google Drive notifications and emails in broken English or Russian.
-Messages featuring broken English or foreign languages different from your local language indicate a scam.
+The fraudsters wrote many of these Google Drive notifications and emails in broken English or Russian.
+Messages featuring broken English or languages different from your local language often indicate a scam.

 How to Protect Your Data from Phishing Attacks: Tips for Cyber Security Leaders

-Educate employees and system administrators about phishing attempts, and use phishing simulation tools to train them to recognize scams in a real-world scenario to detect scams any time they come across one.
+Educate employees at all levels of the business about phishing attempts, and use phishing simulation tools to train them to recognize scams in a real-world scenario so they can detect scams whenever they encounter them.

-3. Train internal cyber security ambassadors to encourage phishing awareness
+Train internal cybersecurity ambassadors to encourage phishing awareness

-Designate a couple of your team members as cyber security ambassadors to monitor employee phishing awareness.
-Train ambassadors about the latest threats and encourage the use of phishing microlearning modules to train other staff members.
+Choose a couple of team members to act as cybersecurity ambassadors to monitor employee phishing awareness.
+Train ambassadors about the latest threats and use phishing micro-learning modules to train other staff members.